oliverkuchies/cacheforge/README.md

 ### 4. Memory Strategy Thresholds

+- **Recommended Default:** Use `MemorySizeLimitStrategy` with a threshold of 10-20% of Node.js heap for most production workloads.
+- **RamPercentageLimitStrategy:**
   - Development: 80-90% (more headroom)
   - Production: 70-75% (prevent OOM issues)

 ### 5. Distributed Locking